Frequently Asked Questions

 The College Board has implemented security controls to ensure the highest level of data integrity and privacy.
 Documents are stored in a secure environment and shared only with the financial aid offices of participating schools and programs to which you are applying.

-You may either upload your documents on the IDOC site or mail in a paper packet.
+You may either upload your documents on the IDOC site.
 There are further details and instructions for both methods on the IDOC site.

 You may verify receipt of your documents by signing in to your IDOC account or document management dashboard.
 The processed documents section of your document management dashboard will display the date the College Board processed each IDOC document and the date it was made available to Stanford.
 Also, College Board will notify you when they have processed your IDOC information, which can take 2-3 business days.